 This list excludes just plain miserable tunnels like several dark, wet, uphill, truck-filled, nightmares on Col du Lautaret, or the horrible galleries below Val d’Isère.
-Only fantastic climbs allowed.
+Only tunnels truly worth braving allowed.

 #1 Tunnel du Parpaillon